Our thinking

 Sectoral scope

-The AI Act applies across sectors, but the definition of "high-impact AI" indicates that it focuses on the following sectors with elevated public impact: energy supply, water production, healthcare, medical devices, nuclear energy, biometric investigations, employment, credit decisions, transport safety, public administration and education.
+The AI Act applies across sectors.
+The definition of "high-impact AI" (set out under "Definition of AI" above) identifies the following sectors of elevated public concern: energy supply, water production, healthcare, medical devices, nuclear energy, biometric investigations, employment, credit decisions, transport safety, public administration and education.

 Compliance roles

-The AI Basic Act establishes a multi-stakeholder governance framework, involving the following:
+The AI Act establishes a multi-stakeholder governance framework, involving the following:

-• AI Safety Institute – An independent research and oversight body tasked with AI risk evaluation, testing, and certification
+• AI Safety Institute – An independent research and oversight body tasked with AI risk evaluation, testing, and certification.
+MSIT has indicated it will prioritize the Institute's establishment as a key post-enactment step.

-• Foreign Entities – Entities that meet the criteria to be set by a Presidential Decree must designate a domestic representative in Korea
+• Foreign Entities – Entities meeting the criteria specified in the Enforcement Decree must designate a domestic representative in Korea.

 Core issues that the AI Regulations seek to address

-• Classifying AI used in areas directly impacting human life and safety as 'high-risk AI' and outlining measures to ensure its reliability
+• Classifying AI used in areas directly impacting human life and safety as "high-impact AI" and outlining measures to ensure its reliability.

-• Requiring AI operators to comply with certain notification, risk management and user protection requirements
+• Requiring AI operators to comply with notification, risk management and user protection requirements, as further detailed under Key compliance requirements below.

 Risk categorization

-Under the AI Act, high-risk areas are listed that may have a significant impact on the safety, health, and protection of fundamental rights of the public.
-These areas include energy, healthcare, medical devices, nuclear facilities, biometric information in criminal investigations or arrests, artificial intelligence for judgment and evaluation purposes that have a significant impact on the rights and obligations of individuals (such as recruitment or loan screening), transportation (including autonomous driving, transportation facilities, and transportation systems), and artificial intelligence used by the state, local governments, and public institutions to make decisions that affect the public.
+Under the AI Act, high-impact areas are those that may have a significant impact on the safety, health, and protection of fundamental rights of the public.
+As reflected in the definition of "high-impact AI", these areas span energy, healthcare, medical devices, nuclear facilities, and biometric information in criminal investigations.
+They also include AI-assisted decisions significantly affecting individual rights and obligations (such as recruitment or loan screening), transportation systems, and AI used by the state, local governments, and public institutions to make decisions that affect the public.

 Key compliance requirements

-• Operators of high-impact AI or generative AI to provide advance notice to users of relevant products or services
+• Operators of high-impact AI or generative AI must provide advance notice to users of relevant products or services (including, for generative AI, in the form and content now specified in the Enforcement Decree).

-• Operators of high-impact AI exceeding a certain computation threshold to implement risk management and user protection measures
+• Operators of high-impact AI exceeding the 1026 FLOPS computation threshold specified in the Enforcement Decree must implement enhanced risk management and user protection measures.
+Operators below this threshold remain subject to the advance notice obligation only.

-• Foreign entities impacting Korean users or markets and meeting the criteria to be set by a Presidential Decree to designate a domestic representative in Korea
+• Foreign entities meeting Enforcement Decree criteria must designate a domestic representative in Korea.

 Regulators

-In South Korea, there are several government bodies and ministries involved in regulating and overseeing the use and development of AI.
-Such regulators include:
+Several government bodies and ministries are involved in regulating and overseeing the use and development of AI in South Korea.
+These regulators include:

-• Korea Communications Commission (KCC): KCC regulates the use of AI in communications and media – This includes ensuring that AI-based recommendation services and other communication services using AI technology comply with relevant regulations
+• Korea Communications Commission (KCC) - regulates the use of AI in communications and media, including ensuring AI-based recommendation services comply with relevant regulations.

-• Personal Information Protection Commission (PIPC): PIPC oversees the protection of personal data in AI applications – This involves ensuring that AI systems comply with data protection laws and regulations, such as the Personal Information Protection Act
+• Personal Information Protection Commission (PIPC) - oversees the protection of personal data in AI applications, including compliance with the Personal Information Protection Act.

-• Korea Fair Trade Commission (KFTC): KFTC monitors the fair use of AI in business practices to prevent anti-competitive behavior and protect consumers – This includes overseeing AI algorithms used in pricing, advertising, and other business operations
+• Korea Fair Trade Commission (KFTC) - monitors the fair use of AI in business practices to prevent anti-competitive behavior and protect consumers, including overseeing AI algorithms used in pricing, advertising, and other business operations.

-• Ministry of Health and Welfare (MOHW): MOHW regulates the use of AI in the healthcare sector, including AI applications in medical devices, diagnostics, and patient care
+• Ministry of Health and Welfare (MOHW) - regulates the use of AI in the healthcare sector, including AI applications in medical devices, diagnostics, and patient care.

 Enforcement powers and penalties

-Cameron Lee (Associate, White & Case, Singapore) contributed to this publication.
+Jiwoo Kim (Paralegal, White & Case, Seoul) contributed to this publication.

-Law.go.kr – Basic Act on the Development of Artificial Intelligence and the Establishment of Foundation for Trustworthiness (Law No. 20676)
+5 See Framework Act on the Development of Artificial Intelligence and the Creation of a Foundation for Trust

 White & Case means the international legal practice comprising White & Case LLP, a New York State registered limited liability partnership, White & Case LLP, a limited liability partnership incorporated under English law and all other affiliated partnerships, companies and entities.